2022 FIFA U-17 Women's World Cup

 The 2022 FIFA U-17 Women's World Cup was the 7th edition of the FIFA U-17 Women's World Cup, the multinational–international women's youth football championship, contested by the under-17 national teams of the member associations of FIFA, since its inception in 2008.
 The tournament was hosted by India, which would have hosted the 2020 edition before it was cancelled due to the COVID-19 pandemic.
-It was the second time that India have been hosting a FIFA tournament, after the men's 2017 FIFA U-17 World Cup, and the first time that India hosting a FIFA women's football tournament.
+It was the second time that India have been hosting a FIFA tournament, after the men's 2017 FIFA U-17 World Cup, and the first time that India hosted a FIFA women's football tournament.

 Morocco and Tanzania, along with host India, made their debuts in the tournament.

 Spain were the defending champions, having won their first title in 2018.
 They managed to retain the title.

 Host selection

 India were originally selected as hosts of the 2020 FIFA U-17 Women's World Cup on 15 March 2019.
 On 17 November 2020, FIFA announced that the 2020 edition of the tournament would be cancelled due to the COVID-19 pandemic.
 Instead, India were appointed as hosts of the next edition of the tournament in 2022.

 On 16 August 2022, it was announced that the All India Football Federation, or AIFF, was suspended by FIFA due to undue influence from third parties.
 As a result, the 2022 FIFA U-17 Women's World Cup was stripped from India, as FIFA assessed the next steps when it came to hosting the tournament.
 On 26 August 2022, the AIFF were reinstated by FIFA due to the AIFF administration regaining control of daily affairs.
 As a result, the tournament went ahead as planned.